-The multi-species version of CEATTLE compensates for elevated predation mortality on younger age classes by increasing estimates of recruitment.
-Thus, recruitment is higher in the multi-species model than in the single-species model for all three species, especially those with high predation rates (i.e., pollock).
-The direction of change in annual recruitment estimates from year-to-year was generally the same for both models (i.e., both models increased or decreased recruitment in the same year; Fig. 9a).
-Pollock recruitment from the single-species version of CEATTLE was slightly positively correlated with Pacific cod recruitment ($R^2 = 0.54$) and uncorrelated with arrowtooth recruitment ($R^2 = 0.54$).
-Correlations between pollock recruitment and Pacific cod or arrowtooth recruitment were similar between the single- and multispecies versions, although correlations were weaker in the multi-species model for Pacific cod ($R^2 = 0.34$).
+Although the magnitude varies between models, the overall directional change in annual recruitment estimates from year-to-year was generally the same for both models (i.e., both models increased or decreased recruitment in the same year; Fig. 13).
+Pollock recruitment from the single-species version of CEATTLE was slightly positively correlated with Pacific cod recruitment ( $R^2 = 0.46$ ) and uncorrelated with arrowtooth recruitment ( $R^2 = 0.01$ ).
+Correlations between pollock recruitment and Pacific cod or arrowtooth recruitment were similar between the single- and multispecies versions, although correlations were weaker in the multispecies model for Pacific cod ( $R^2 = 0.33$ ).

-While pollock age 1 recruitment estimates for this year are 35% above the 1979-2015 average, estimated recruitment has decreased (slightly) in 2022 relative to 2021(note that the most recent estimates have the highest uncertainty).
-Pacific cod age 1 recruitment in the SEBS remains -29% lower than the 1979-2015 average, and is similar in 2022 to the record low recruitment estimated for 2017.
-Estimates of arrowtooth flounder age 1 recruitment declined relative to 2021 but is -27% below the 1979-2015 average.
+Pollock age 1 recruitment estimates for 2023 are 180% above the 1979-2015 average and estimated recruitment has increased in 2023 relative to 2022 (note that the most recent estimates have the highest uncertainty).
+Pacific cod age 1 recruitment in the EBS remains -12% lower than the 1979-2015 average, and is similar in 2023 to the record low recruitment estimated for 2017.
+Estimates of arrowtooth flounder age 1 recruitment increased relative to 2022 but is -12% below the 1979-2015 average.